 If one is relying on a defence of lawful authority or reasonable excuse, the burden and standard of proof is on the accused and on the balance of probabilities.

-What is the sentence for carrying an offensive weapon?
+What is the sentence for possession of an offensive weapon?

-The possession of an offensive weapon is an extremely serious offence which normally carries a term of imprisonment.
-The maximum sentence which can be handed down in the magistrates’ court is 6 months imprisonment and/or a fine (for a single offence).
+The sentence for possession of an offensive weapon is usually a prison term.
+The maximum sentence in the magistrates’ court is 6 months imprisonment and/or a fine (for a single offence).
 At the Crown Court, the maximum sentence is four years imprisonment and/or a fine.

 The sentence that a court may pass very much depends on the circumstances of the offence.
 The sentence of the court may be seriously aggravated if the offence is committed whilst the defendant is on bail, or if the offence takes place: